barkinuzunel/DSA210-PROJECT/README.md

-# 📱 Digital Lifestyle Analysis
-### Investigating the Relationship Between Screen Time and Social Interaction Indicators
+Investigating the Relationship Between Screen Time and Income Level 📌 **Overview**

-## 📌 Overview
-Digital devices have become a central part of everyday life, shaping how people communicate, socialize, and manage their routines.
-Although increased screen time offers convenience and online connectivity, its effects on real-world social interaction and emotional well-being are not fully understood.

-This project analyzes the relationship between **daily screen time** and **social-interaction–related indicators**, including social media usage, stress, happiness, and digital dependence.
-The goal is to determine whether heavier screen usage is linked to reduced well-being or behavioral changes.

----
+Digital technology shapes how individuals work, communicate, and spend leisure time.
+However, the relationship between socioeconomic status and digital behavior remains underexplored.
+This study investigates whether income level is associated with differences in daily screen time, offering insight into how socioeconomic factors influence digital habits and potential behavioral disparities.

+By comparing screen time across income groups and applying statistical tests, the project aims to provide a deeper understanding of how socioeconomic status contributes to modern digital lifestyles.

-## 🎯 Objectives
+🎯 **Objectives**

 This study aims to:

-- Examine the relationship between daily screen time and social interaction indicators.
-- Investigate whether increased screen time is associated with reduced emotional well-being.
-- Identify behavioral patterns related to digital habits.
-- Analyze how lifestyle metrics (stress, anxiety, happiness, sleep) vary across different screen time levels.

----

-## 🧪 Hypotheses

-### **Null Hypothesis (H₀)**
-There is **no statistically significant correlation** between daily screen time and any of the social-interaction–related or emotional well-being indicators
-(social media usage, stress, happiness, digital dependence).

-### **Alternative Hypothesis (H₁)**
-There **is** a statistically significant correlation between daily screen time and at least one of these indicators.

-Hypothesis testing was conducted using **Pearson correlation coefficients** and **p-values (α = 0.05)**.

----

-## 📊 Dataset Description
-The project uses the **Digital Lifestyle Benchmark Dataset**, which includes:

-- Demographic data (age, gender, region, income level)
-- Behavioral metrics (device hours per day, social media minutes, notifications, phone unlocks)
-- Psychological indicators (stress, anxiety, depression, happiness, digital dependence)
-- Lifestyle factors (sleep duration, physical activity)

-The dataset is publicly available and ideal for behavioral and digital well-being analysis.

----

-## 🔧 Data Preparation

-### **1. Data Cleaning**
-- Removed missing values from key variables
-- Filtered unrealistic values (e.g., >18 hours of screen time)
-- Ensured consistent data types for numerical fields

-### **2. Feature Selection**
-The core features used:

-- `device_hours_per_day`
-- `social_media_mins`
-- `stress_level`
-- `anxiety_score`
-- `depression_score`
-- `happiness_score`
-- `digital_dependence_score`
-- `sleep_hours`

-### **3. Structuring**
-A cleaned dataframe (`df_clean`) was created for EDA and hypothesis testing.

----

-## 🔍 Analytical Approach

-### **Exploratory Data Analysis (EDA)**
-- Distribution plots for all major variables
-- Scatter plots comparing screen time with social media usage
-- Correlation matrix and heatmap
-- Screen-time-based group comparisons (0–2h, 2–4h, 4–6h, …, 10+h)

-### **Statistical Testing**
-- Pearson correlation (r-values)
-- p-values to determine statistical significance
-- Hypothesis evaluation based on α = 0.05 threshold

----

-## ⭐ Key Findings

-- **Screen time and social media usage showed a positive correlation**, meaning heavier device users spend more time on social media.
-- **Digital dependence increased sharply** among individuals with higher daily device usage.
-- **Stress and anxiety levels showed mild positive correlations** with screen time.
-- **Happiness scores decreased slightly** as screen time increased.
-- Users in the **10+ hours/day** group displayed the highest levels of social media use, notifications, and digital dependence.
-- Several relationships were statistically **significant (p < 0.05)**, providing evidence to **reject the null hypothesis**.

----

-## 🧾 Conclusion
-The analysis shows that daily screen time is meaningfully related to behavioral and emotional metrics.
-Higher screen time is associated with increased social media engagement, higher stress, and stronger digital dependence, alongside a slight reduction in happiness levels.

-These findings suggest that heavy digital consumption may influence both social interaction patterns and emotional well-being.

----

-## 🚀 Future Work
-- Predictive modeling (e.g., regression) to forecast digital dependence
-- Expanding analysis with additional behavioral variables
-- Comparing weekday vs. weekend digital behavior
-- Including offline social interaction metrics if available

----

-## 📌 Technologies Used
-- Python (Pandas, NumPy)
-- Matplotlib
-- SciPy (Pearson correlation)
-- Google Colab
+Analyze the relationship between income level and daily screen time.

+Determine whether individuals from different income brackets show significantly different digital habits.

+Explore whether related well-being indicators (stress, happiness, digital dependence) also vary with income.

+Provide a statistically grounded evaluation using ANOVA, post-hoc analysis, and correlation tests.

+🧪 Hypotheses
+Null Hypothesis (H₀)

+Income level has no statistically significant effect on daily screen time.
+(Mean screen time is the same across all income groups.)

+Alternative Hypothesis (H₁)

+Income level has a statistically significant effect on daily screen time.
+(At least one income group differs from the others.)

+Additional Tests

+To strengthen the analysis, the following relationships were also tested:

+Screen time vs. stress, happiness, and digital dependence

+Income level vs. these psychological variables

+Using Pearson correlation, ANOVA, and t-tests

+All hypothesis tests were evaluated with a significance threshold of α = 0.05.

+📊 **Dataset Description**

+The project uses the Digital Lifestyle Benchmark Dataset, consisting of:

+Demographics: age, gender, region, income level

+Digital Behavior: device hours per day, social media minutes, phone unlocks, notifications

+Psychological Indicators: stress, anxiety, depression, happiness, digital dependence

+Lifestyle Attributes: sleep hours, physical activity days, daily role

+The dataset is large and diverse enough to support socio-behavioral comparisons.

+🔧 **Data Preparation**
+1. Data Cleaning

+Removed missing values for key variables

+Filtered unrealistic values (e.g., >18 hours/day screen time)

+Ensured categorical consistency for income groups

+2. Feature Selection

+Key variables used in this project:

+device_hours_per_day

+income_level

+stress_level

+happiness_score

+digital_dependence_score

+social_media_mins

+sleep_hours

+3. Structuring

+Created a cleaned dataframe (df_clean) suitable for EDA and hypothesis testing.

+🔍 **Analytical Approach**
+Exploratory Data Analysis (EDA)

+Visual comparison of screen time across income groups

+Boxplots, bar charts, distribution plots

+Group statistics for each income category

+Correlation analysis with well-being indicators

+Statistical Testing

+One-way ANOVA to test differences in screen time among 4 income groups

+Post-hoc Tukey test to identify which groups differ significantly

+Independent t-tests for pairwise comparisons

+Pearson correlation to explore broader relationships

+⭐ **Key Findings**

+Income level is significantly associated with daily screen time (ANOVA p < 0.05), leading to a rejection of the null hypothesis.

+Lower-income individuals tended to exhibit higher average screen time, while higher-income individuals showed more balanced usage patterns.

+Digital dependence scores were higher among lower-income groups, suggesting potential attachment to devices or digital coping behaviors.

+Happiness and stress levels showed variation across income categories, with higher-income individuals reporting slightly higher happiness and lower stress.

+Social media minutes and notifications also differed across groups, reflecting distinct behavioral patterns linked to socioeconomic status.

+These results indicate that screen time is not solely a behavioral choice, but may be influenced by socioeconomic factors.

+🧾 **Conclusion**

+The analysis demonstrates a clear relationship between income level and digital behavior, particularly screen time.
+Lower-income groups tend to spend more time on devices and report higher digital dependence, while higher-income individuals show lower screen time and more balanced emotional indicators.

+This suggests that socioeconomic status contributes to different digital lifestyle patterns, potentially influencing well-being, productivity, and stress.

+🚀 **Future Work**

+Develop regression models to predict screen time from income and lifestyle factors

+Include region or occupation as moderating variables

+Expand the dataset with offline social interaction measures

+Explore behavioral segmentation using clustering techniques

+📌 **Technologies Used**

+Python (Pandas, NumPy)

+Matplotlib & Seaborn

+SciPy (ANOVA, Tukey, Pearson correlation)

+Google Colab